malikKartik/cheat-sheets/kubernetes.md

 ### Setting up alias for kubectl
-Kubectl is a very hard word to type or let's just say I am to lazy to do that **If you are using windows and using power shell**
+Kubectl is a very hard word to type or let's just say I am too lazy to do that.

+**If you are using windows and using power shell**

 To create a permanent alias paste the following command in the file echoed by ```echo $profile```

 ```Set-Alias -Name k -Value kubectl``` - This will do the trick for you